Find the maximum duration that an animal spent at a single

 verbose = TRUE

-a dataframe of residence events.
+)a dataframe of residence events.
 Residence events must include tag ID, location name, start time, and duration.

-a string of the name of the column in data
+a string of the name of the column in data that holds the tag or

 sample IDs.

-a string of the name of the column in data
+a string of the name of the column in data that holds the

 station name or receiver location.

-a string of the name of the column in data
+a string of the name of the column in data that holds the

 start date and time.
-Must be specified and in POSIXt if type="manual"
+Must be specified and in POSIXt if type="manual".

-a string of the name of the column in data
+a string of the name of the column in data that holds the

 end date and time.
-Must be specified and in POSIXt if type="manual"
+Must be specified and in POSIXt if type="manual".

 a character string with the name of the column in data